EyasuTeshome/shifttracker/job-search/peer-interview-practice/articles/common_issues_during_interviews_behavioral.md

 Job interviews can be stressful and it's easy to let our emotions get the best of us.
 However, it's important to present our best selves during a job interview, as it can have a significant impact on our chances of landing the job.

-Unfortunately, there are several common _behavioral_ issues that can occur during a job interview, which can negatively impact our chances of getting hired.
+Unfortunately, several common _behavioral_ issues can occur during a job interview, which can negatively impact our chances of getting hired.
 Here are **4 common behavioral issues** that you should be aware of during your next job interview, as well as **suggested solutions to mitigate them**.

 ## 4 Common behavioral issues